-5. Different view at different seasons
+5) Different view at different seasons

-October will give you the best view of the ranges.
+Autumn gives you the best view of the ranges.
 The sky will be clear and Kanchenjunga will appear with all her glory in front of you.

-6. A photographer’s paradise
+6) A photographer’s paradise

 Each day of the trek will give you different views of Kanchenjunga and Everest ranges.
 The path through the jungles will give you ample scope for photography.
 The sunrise and sunsets from the campsites are simply amazing.